 Students should have STA302/1001 or equivalent preparation.
 Students are also expected to have the mathematics pre- and co-requisites required by students in all courses leading up to STA302.
 This course is slightly less theoretical than STA302, but please do not attempt the course without the required mathematical background.
-Pre-requisites will be strictly enforced.
+Pre-requisites will be strictly enforced by the department, not the instructor.
 I am assuming that you have used R (and RStudio) previously, at the level used in STA 302/1001.